 Of course, it’s not only the young who are vulnerable to the effects of exposure to screen technology.
 Those of us who work long hours in front of a computer screen are also undergoing hidden changes to our brain function!
 It’s a scary and sobering thought.

 Susan Greenfield, British neuroscientist, writer and member of the House of Lords, warns us that screen technology is having a significant impact on our malleable brains.
 It is causing our brains to change the way they function.
 She tells us that the human brain has evolved to its profound capacity due to its ability to learn and adapt to environment.
 She tells us that our brains are malleable and are “substantially shaped by what we do to them and by the experience of daily life” 1..

 It follows that our growing addiction to technology is altering the way we think and feel.
 (Our brains are responsible not only for conscious thought, but also for our emotional life) .

-An article in the Australian Financial Review published in October 2012 on Business beware: technology shortcuts brain power quotes two leading international neuroscientists – Susan Greenfield and American child trauma expert Bruce Perry.
+An article in the Australian Financial Review published in October 2012 on !!!Sorry, this article now requires a subscription to read it!!!
+Business beware: technology shortcuts brain power quotes two leading international neuroscientists – Susan Greenfield and American child trauma expert Bruce Perry.
 It seems that technology is affecting our brains, our feelings, and our self-image, sometimes in negative ways.